rabbihossain/CrOS-Probhat/readme.md

 Bugs & Limitations
 ---
 #
-1. You cant use this layout on Lockscreen or in Password fields.
+1. You can't use this layout on Lockscreen or in Password fields.
 2. Cannot write র + ্য together.
-Because I don't know how to map ZWNJ in this layout configuration.
+Because I don't know how to map ZWNJ in this layout configuration (I'll hopefully make a fix, once I figure this out).